-TIP: It is essential that you use the right PTFE tape for this job.
+Tip: Please make sure you wrap it in the correct direction.
+It is also essential that you use the right PTFE tape for this job.
 If the tape is not oil-resistant, the leak will reoccur.

 Would you prefer to see some of these steps in action?
 Then make sure you take a look at this tutorial video.

 Hats off to you if you’ve just finished following the step-by-step guide and have fixed the leak in your radiator.
 But perhaps you wonder why your oil-filled radiator began to leak in the first place.